panafaso/MealPlan-Assistant-Bot/README.md

   Used as a local CSV dataset for nutritional information (calories and macronutrients).

 These sources were selected because they are publicly available, easy to integrate and suitable for demonstrating real-world data usage in a task-oriented dialogue system.

+This project uses the following open-source technologies:

+Rasa: for natural language understanding and dialogue management.

+Streamlit: for the development of the web-based user interface.

+Python: as the main programming language.